sarveshchavan7/Trivia-Knowledge/README.md

 - [Android Image Slider](https://github.com/daimajia/AndroidImageSlider)

 # Notice
-- <span style="color:red">Copying & editing app and uploading again to google play store is violation or </span>[Google play Developer Policy](https://play.google.com/about/developer-content-policy/) and against the charetaker games [privacy policy(https://charetakergames.wordpress.com/2017/02/27/charetakergamesprivacy/)
+- <span style="color:red">Copying & editing app and uploading again to google play store is violation of </span>[Google play Developer Policy](https://play.google.com/about/developer-content-policy/)<span style="color&#x1F34E"> and against the charetaker games </span>[privacy policy(https://charetakergames.wordpress.com/2017/02/27/charetakergamesprivacy/)
 - I decided to open source this game becuase it may help beginners in developing new games and play with different libraries.
 - Feel free to import the project in android studio it is for educational purpose (to learn to build the quiz type android appication)
 - If you do like what you saw please give it a star!! ![star](https://user-images.githubusercontent.com/22947683/30509991-c2950a48-9a81-11e7-9023-48796c02d00f.PNG) it mean a lot to me it boosts me to build more game and help you guys